PricelessToolkit/ESPBell-LITE/README.md

 To upload the firmware into ESPBell-LITE you will need two things.
 - Regular USB-TTL 3.3v adapter.
 I have [open-source USB-TTL](https://github.com/PricelessToolkit/UNIProg_Programmer) project, in case you don’t have a TTL adapter yet and want to assemble it yourself.
-- Pogo pin Clamp Fixture "single row 6 Pin 2.54mm spacing" or you can solder wires directly to ESPBell-MAX for programming.
+- Pogo pin Clamp Fixture "single row 6 Pin 2.54mm spacing" or you can solder wires directly to ESPBell-LITE for programming.

 ### _USB-TTL Wiring diagram_